What are Mass Flow Meters?

 Q: What is standard temperature and pressure (STP)?

-A: In standardized volumetric flow units (sccm, slm, scfm), the reference conditions, or “STP” pressure and temperature, define the quantity of gas by determining the number of molecules according to the Ideal Gas Law.
+A: In standardized volumetric flow units (sccm, slm, scfm), the reference conditions, or “STP" pressure and temperature, define the quantity of gas by determining the number of molecules according to the Ideal Gas Law.
+This is not the same as gas temperature.
 In most cases, the selected reference conditions are 0°C & 760 Torr.
 But, other reference conditions are also used, such as 20°C & 760 Torr, or 70°F & 760 Torr.

-Q: How frequently does a mass flow meter require calibration?
+Q: How frequently does a flow instrument require calibration?

-Q: Is a thermal mass flow meter safe to use with hydrogen and other flammable gases?
+Q: Is a gas flow meter or controller safe to use with hydrogen and other flammable gases?